Eurasia Notes #8 - Petrodollar Smoulders

 If you ever wondered why the U.S. is involved in the Mid East’s wars while it can’t end its oil-drug habit, you need to know about the secret 1974 deal that effectively wed the United States to Saudi Arabia.

 This makes the U.S. dollar the world reserve currency, or the base in which people prefer to hold their wealth.
-That gives the U.S. power over banks in every country: comply or die.
+That gave the U.S. power over banks in every country: tp comply or die.

 By combining the forces of law and banking, oversight of cash flow, patents and control of intellectual property, the U.S. financial system has the ability to launder money through almost any route in the world — with punitive sanctions for those who don’t comply.